JuliaLang/julia/doc/stdlib/libdl.rst

    Searches for the first library in ``names`` in the paths in the ``locations`` list, ``DL_LOAD_PATH``\ , or system library paths (in that order) which can successfully be dlopen'd.
 On success, the return value will be one of the names (potentially prefixed by one of the paths in locations).
 This string can be assigned to a ``global const`` and used as the library name in future ``ccall``\ 's.
 On failure, it returns the empty string.

-.. data:: DL_LOAD_PATH
+.. variable:: DL_LOAD_PATH

+   ..
+Docstring generated from Julia source

-   When calling ``dlopen``, the paths in this list will be searched first, in order, before searching the system locations for a valid library handle.
+   When calling :func:`dlopen`\ , the paths in this list will be searched first, in order, before searching the system locations for a valid library handle.